yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

  ## Code Structure

-Our implementation is largely based on [LCNN](https://github.com/zhou13/lcnn).
+Our implementation is largely based on [NeurVPS](https://github.com/zhou13/neurvps).
 (Thanks Yichao Zhou for such a nice implementation!)

-We made minor changes to fit our HT-IHT module.
-If you are only interested in the HT-IHT module, please check ["HT.py"](https://github.com/yanconglin/Deep-Hough-Transform-Line-Priors/blob/master/ht-lcnn/lcnn/models/HT.py).
+We made minor changes to fit our design.